-Boris Charmatz presented a public keynote on the evening of the 24 September at Tate Modern.
+Boris Charmatz presented a public keynote on the evening of 24 September at Tate Modern.

-The second network meeting will be held on the 8 March 2013 at the Van Abbemuseum, in Eindhoven and will consider a strand of performance-based work which either references activism or can be considered as social or political activism.
-The meeting will look at the different forms these works might take, both as live events and as installations or archives, and will examine the idea of the uncollectible.
+The second network meeting was held on the 8 March 2013 at the Van Abbemuseum, in Eindhoven and considered a strand of performance-based work which either references activism or can be considered as social or political activism.
+The meeting looked at the different forms these works might take, both as live events and as installations or archives, and examined the idea of the uncollectible.

-Tania Bruguera will present a public keynote on the 7 March 2013 from 19.30 to 21.00 at the Van Abbemuseum.
+Tania Bruguera presented a public keynote on the 7 March 2013 at the Van Abbemuseum.